Phemix/python/README.md

 # python
-I would be posting phton codes, resources and all teh likes here
+I would be posting python codes, resources and all the likes here